MySql setup for cs634.

 Create a table and insert a row into it to test your account.

-mysql exit command finishes a session and returns you to the shell prompt.
+exit command finishes a session and returns you to the shell prompt.